Zizi Sparks: Could the Hemo Sculpture be Rotorua's Eiffel Tower?

 Three years behind schedule and $204,361 over budget, the Hemo Sculpture was lifted into place in Rotorua over the weekend.

-From memory, it's one of Rotorua's biggest works of public art and it's taken centre stage at a key entrance to the city.
+From memory, it's one of Rotorua's biggest works of public art and has taken centre stage at a key entrance to the city.

 Getting it here has been a turbulent and long ride and feedback has been mixed.

-Comments on social media include "ridiculous," "piece of junk," "looks awesome" and "beautiful".
+Comments on social media vary from "ridiculous", "piece of junk" to "looks awesome" and "beautiful".
 But the word most frequently seen is "waste".

 The sculpture tells a beautiful story.
 It depicts and symbolises Te Arawa's eight hapū, the four directions of a compass, the connection between earth and sky and between people and the importance of different cultures in Rotorua.